Kia Extended Warranty: Cost, Coverage and Plans

 4. You don’t mind paying $2,000 or more for peace of mind, even if you spend more on your warranty than you would on repairs.

 Kia’s record for reliability is pretty solid.
 J.D.
-Power ranked the Korean automaker eighth out of 29 automakers in 2024, and Consumer Reports — which draws from a wider array of model years — ranked it 10th out of 30 brands in 2023.
+Power ranked the Korean automaker 11th out of 30 automakers in 2025.

 Things can still go wrong, of course — especially with the Sorento SUV, which has had 10 recalls since 2020 as of publishing.